bsinkule/Grid-Template-Areas/README.md

 ![alt text](./images/gridMedia1000px.png)
 ## Conclusion
 * I hope this helped show how easy it can be to use CSS Grid Template Areas to achieve responsive layouts that will look good on mobile phones, tablets, laptops and desktops.
 * Play around with the design.
-You could easily add in more sections, or make a 4 column layout for desktops that includes a left side bar for advertising.
+You could easily add in more sections, or make a 4 column layout for desktops that includes a right side bar for advertising.
 The possibilities are endless.
 Enjoy!